 2000 Employee Stock Purchase Plan.
 In March 2000, the Board adopted the ESPP.
 Employees are generally eligible to participate in the ESPP if they are customarily employed by the Company for more than 20 hours per week and more than 5 months in a calendar year and are not 5% stockholders of the Company.
 Under the ESPP, eligible employees may select a rate of payroll deduction up to 15% of their eligible compensation subject to certain maximum purchase limitations.
 The duration for each offering period is 24 months and is divided into four purchase periods of approximately six months in length.
 Offerings are concurrent.
-The purchase price of the shares under the offering is the lesser of 85% of the fair market value of the shares on the offering date or 85% of the fair market value of the shares on the purchase date.
+The purchase price of the shares under the offering is the lesser of 85% of the fair market value of the shares on the purchase date.
 A two-year look-back feature in the ESPP causes the offering period to reset if the fair value of the Company's common stock on the first or last day of the purchase period is less than that on the original offering date.
 ESPP purchases by employees are settled with newly-issued common stock from the ESPP's previously authorized and available pool of shares.
 In April 2017, the Company's stockholders approved an amended and restated ESPP to provide for an increase in the number of shares of common stock reserved for issuance from 18,270,945 to 22,770,945.
 As of December 31, 2022, there were approximately 2.4 million shares reserved for future issuance under the ESPP.